JoshuaHull/portfolio/components/web-components-wrapper-nextjs/README.md

 pnpm build:next
 ```

-Now that you're set up, install the actual web components to a NextJS app of your choice:
+Now that you're set up, install the actual web components into a NextJS app of your choice:
 ```sh
 npm i @fullstackjosh/web-components
 ```